 While predicting the weather has always been a tricky business, these days it’s even harder for anyone to say what will happen next.
-While many weather watchers are predicting that 2019 will be one of the hottest years on record, it has already been confirmed that 2014–2018 were the warmest ever in the 139-year-period, according to the National Oceanic and Atmospheric Administration (NOAA).
 While this can seem abstract, it’s all too real for farmers whose animals are in life-or-death situations where water is concerned.

 Day 8: I was nominated for the 10 – day farming family challenge.
 For the next 10 days, I will select an image from a…

-Recently, farmer Amber Lea’s photos of her cattle in the state of New South Wales in Australia caught the eyes of the world.
+Farmer Amber Lea’s photos of her cattle in the state of New South Wales in Australia caught the eyes of the world.
 This is a place where water is often scarce and in high demand.
 It’s the home of the country’s biggest metropolis, Sydney, and also a main location for Australian industry and ranching.
-The state has had its driest year, measured spring-to-spring in 160 years!
+According to the Bureau of Meteorology, Sydney’s April-May period is on track to be its second driest in 160 years!

 To get the message across, last summer, Lea posted 10 pictures, one each day, on the Burrabogie Livestock and Contracting Facebook page.
 The pictures she posted really were worth a thousand words, showing the distressed cows in a parched landscape.